Mercer University: Founding and early years (1833–1959)

 Mercer University was founded in Penfield, Georgia, as a boys' preparatory school under Billington McCarter Sanders, a professor who served as the first president, and Adiel Sherwood, a Baptist minister who previously founded a boys' manual labor school that served as a model.
 The school opened as Mercer Institute with 39 students on January 14, 1833.
-The school was named for Jesse Mercer, a prominent Baptist leader who provided a founding endowment and who served as the first chairman of the board of trustees.
+The school was named for Jesse Mercer, a prominent Baptist leader who, along with Josiah Penfield, provided a founding endowment and who served as the first chairman of the board of trustees.
 The Georgia General Assembly granted a university charter in December 1837.
 Mercer adopted its present name in 1838 and graduated its first university class, of three students, in 1841.
 In 1871, Mercer moved to Macon, a center of transportation and commerce in Georgia.

 The School of Law was established in 1873 and was named the Walter F. George School of Law in 1947 in honor of Mercer alumnus Walter F. George, class of 1901, who served as a United States senator from Georgia and as President pro tempore of the United States Senate.

 During World War II, Mercer was one of 131 colleges and universities in the V-12 Navy College Training Program, which offered military training that prepared students for a commission in the United States Navy.